From spectral cluster to uniform resolvent estimates on compact manifolds: Applications

 where $\gamma(q)=\sigma(q)+\tfrac1q\tfrac{2-s}{2+s}\leq \tfrac12$. \end{theorem}

 \begin{proof} This follows from \cite[Corollary 3]{MR2280790} in combination with Theorem~\ref{theorem spectral cluster to resolvent intro}. \end{proof}

 \begin{remark} Even though Theorem \ref{Theorem Cs perfect region, imperfect q} does not yield a uniform Sobolev inequality, i.e.\ $q<2^*$ if $n\geq 3$, the value of $q_s$ is surprisingly close to the Sobolev exponent.
-The table below depicts the ratio $q_s/2^*$ for various values of $n$ and $s$.
+Figure 2 depicts the ratio $q_s/2^*$ for various values of $n$ and $s$.

 \end{remark}